Paid vs organic social media strategy: Your planning essentials

-This article discusses how organic and paid social media fit into your social strategy.
+So, this article is designed to help you leverage organic and paid social media when planning your social media strategy.

 Defining organic and paid social media marketing